 Windows 10 Home includes game streaming from Xbox One, which lets you play games from your Xbox One on your PC instead.
-To keep home users more secure, updates come from Windows Update, and you don't get the option not to install critical and security updates.
+To keep home users more secure, updates like the massive Anniversary Update overhaul from Windows Update, and you don't get the option not to install critical and security updates.

 Windows 10 Home includes the Continuum feature for tablets.
 This is the tablet mode that simplifies the taskbar and the Start menu, and makes your apps full screen – you can split your screen between two apps, but this is much simpler than the way Windows 8.1 let you arrange windows on-screen.

 If you have the Home version of Windows 7 or 8.1, Windows 10 Home is what the free upgrade will get you.

 Windows 10 Pro

 If you use your PC for business, Windows 10 Pro has extra features over Windows 10 Home – the most important of which is being able to join a domain, including Azure Active Directory for single sign-on to cloud services (and have group policy applied as part of that).